WiffleWhomper/Sakhal-Store/README.md

 Instructions:

+Stop Your Server!!
-Stop Your Server Ensure your server is offline before proceeding.
+  Ensure your server is offline before proceeding.

 Ensure you activate cfggameplay.json